 So RightBooth has automatically removed the webcam feed from the Start screen and has moved the item off the top edge of the other screens (we'll explain why later).

 Here's how you can manually remove the webcam item from a screen:

 On the Start screen, click on the webcam item to select it.
 Then press the Delete key on the keyboard to remove the webcam item from the Start screen.
 Note: You can also click the Bin tool on the Screen Editor toolbox to delete the item:

 Now take a look at the Countdown screen, Get ready screen and Take photo screen.
 On these screens, rather than removing the webcam item RightBooth has moved it off the top edge of the screen.
 (We will explain why in a moment).

 To see this, on the Screen Editor toolbox, reduce the Zoom factor to about 0.5 using the ‘-‘ button.
 Notice that the webcam item is located above the top edge of the screen (in the light blue area) like this:

 Return the Zoom factor back to 1 and the webcam will now be hidden above the top edge of the display.

-The reason for doing this is that when you eventually come to play the event on the mirror booth, when taking photos with the webcam, the webcam needs to be switched on, so by leaving the webcam item on the Get ready screen, it will be switched on each time the Get ready screen is shown, and it will remain on while photos are captured.
+The reason for doing this is that when you eventually come to play the event on the mirror booth, when taking photos with the webcam, the webcam needs to be switched on during the photo capture process, so by leaving the webcam item on the Get ready, Countdown and Take photo screens, it will be switched on each time the Get ready screen is shown, and it will remain on while photos are captured.
 But then it will be turned off again when the system has returned to showing the Start screen, ready for the next user.